-We operate a policy of 'on site, out of sight' when it comes to mobile phones and headphones at NHGS (exception ear defenders for neurodiverse students).
+We operate a policy of 'on site, out of sight' when it comes to mobile phones and headphones at NHGS (the exception are ear defenders for neurodiverse students).
 Students are permitted to bring mobile phones and headphones onto site but should have them switched off and out of sight at all times during the school day, unless a member of staff gives them permission to use it in a lesson.
 We recognise the journey that students make travelling to and from school.
 Students do however bring these items in at their own risk.
-If mobile phones are used outside these times, these are our proposed sanctions:
+If mobile phones or headphones are seen in use without exceptional reason, they will be confiscated and a behaviour comment recorded on Edulink.
+Confiscation will be until the end of the day - student to collect from Reception (in the first instance).
+If this happens for a second time, it will be confiscated for a week and if it occurs a third time, parents will be required to come and collect the device